epn-vespa/tutorials/Connection-between-HELIO-and-IMPEx-tools/Tutorial.md

 ● Besides AMDA, one can also go to the 3D visualization tool 3DView and test the interconnectivity of AMDA & 3DView (see example in fourth step).

-<h3 id='4'>Fourth Step - Visualization within 3DView: IMPEx functionality within 3DView The
+## Fourth Step - Visualization within 3DView: IMPEx functionality within 3DView
-CME
-impact at Earth (Cluster1 & Geotail)</h3>
+### The CME impact at Earth (Cluster1 & Geotail)

 1. Download and open [3DView](http://3dview.cdpp.eu/)
 2. File → New.
 Open File → Manage Scene within the new scene window and choose